SuperGhostSama/AFTAS-FrontEnd/README.md

 # AFTAS-FrontEnd

-This repository contains the source code for the AFTAS (Anglers' Fish Tracking and Scoring) Angular 16 frontend.
+This repository contains the source code for the AFTAS Angular 16 frontend.
 The frontend interacts with the AFTAS Java Spring Boot API to provide a user interface for managing members, levels, fishes, competitions, rankings, and huntings in the context of an angling competition.

 ## Prerequisites